Chess for Kids

 We meet on Mondays from 7-9pm at Erindale United Church and Thursdays at 2210 Dunwin Dr. For more info about time and location click here

 Is my kid ready for the chess club?

 We receive many inquiries asking this question.
 To answer this question, ask you and your child one simple question:

 Does your son/daughter know how the chess pieces move?

 If the answer is NO, he/she is not ready for the chess club.
 We recommend you sit with your child and visit one of many websites that will teach the basics.
 We recommend this site: chesskid.com

-Listen to the 13 minute intro video.
+Listen to the 13-minute intro video.
 Read the accompanying text explaining the rules.
-Then click on play the computer.
+Then click on 'Play Computer'.
 Don’t worry about beating the computer, the object is to practice moving the pieces.
 The computer will only allow legal moves.
 Once you get comfortable moving the pieces correctly, you are ready to join the chess club.
 At the chess club, you will play other kids at your skill level.
 You will learn mostly by playing.
 We do offer some lessons to help you along.
-We offer some instructional books for purchase.
+Instructional books are available for purchase.
 You will receive a chess rating so you can track your progress.

 What happens at the club?